-With the rapid development of infrared imaging, LWIR/MWIR-based non-contact gas detection has become a key technology for industrial leak monitoring.
-IR cameras can visualize gas plumes at hundreds of meters, support micro-leak detection, and work under day–night conditions~\citep{meribout2021gas}.
-In practice, however, leak identification still largely depends on manual visual interpretation, which is costly, operator-dependent, and prone to false positives/negatives.
-Adverse weather, low temperature contrast, and semi-transparent plumes further reduce IR image contrast and complicate human judgment~\citep{zimmerle2020detection}.
-These limitations motivate the integration of IR imaging with robust, automated visual algorithms for precise and reliable gas leak detection.
+Infrared (IR) imaging has become an important non-contact technique for industrial gas leak monitoring because it can provide spatially resolved plume information without direct contact with the leakage source.
+Long-wave and mid-wave infrared cameras can visualize gas plumes under suitable imaging conditions and can support day--night monitoring in hazardous or difficult-to-access environments~\citep{meribout2021gas}.
+In practice, however, IR gas leak inspection still often relies on manual visual interpretation, which is labor-intensive, operator-dependent, and prone to false alarms or missed detections.
+Low thermal contrast, adverse weather, complex industrial backgrounds, and semi-transparent gas plumes further reduce plume visibility and make reliable detection difficult~\citep{zimmerle2020detection}.
+These challenges motivate the integration of IR imaging with automated visual detection algorithms for industrial gas leak monitoring.